Bilde mangler beskrivelse

 A New Starting Point for Global Emissions Scenarios

-Corporate net-zero strategies, national climate plans, financial risk assessments, and international climate negotiations are all built on the emissions scenarios developed for the Intergovernmental Panel on Climate Change (IPCC) reports.
+Sal 1: Corporate net-zero strategies, national climate plans, financial risk assessments, and international climate negotiations are all built on the emissions scenarios assessed by the Intergovernmental Panel on Climate Change (IPCC) reports.

 Om